jack5432109/Basic-Credit-Card-Processing/README.md

 ---

-Imagine that you're writing software for a credit card provider.
-Implement a program that will add new credit card accounts, process charges and credits against them, and display summary information.
+This program contains a basic credit card provider.
+It can add new credit card accounts, process charges and credits against them, and displays summary information after completion.

 ## Design decisions